curi/fi/docs/_analyzing_lies/03-RSP-quote.md

 RSP **concept drops** "the Economic Calculation Problem" (which I've never heard of before).
 Wikipedia just says it's the problem of being unable to replicate market-driven prices with economic planning.
 That's a fancy name for a simple problem.

+(note from tutorial: I'm missing a lot of context on econ-calc-problem; like Marxists changing focus b/c of [Mises's paper](https://wiki.mises.org/wiki/Economic_calculation_problem))

 Moreover, I'm pretty sure most Marxists/Leninists aren't super concerned about pricing; their arguments are often about other things like supposed tyranny / slavery via working / employment.
 *Concept dropping* here is not making a point relevant to LT's post or Birner's extract (or at least I don't see how it is ATM).
 It *is* relevant to RSP claiming he's extroverted, but it's just more anecdotes, which gives him an excuse for concept-dropping, **elevating relative social status** (with respect to justificationists and Marxists/Leninists), **institution dropping U of Warwick**.